 3. Review before discharge or the imposition of serious sanction (or the due process hearing before discharge or the imposition of serious sanction)

 a.
 The hearing shall be on the written specification of reasons for the intended discharge or imposition of serious sanction.
-The parties to the hearing shall be the faculty member and an academic administrator designated by the Chancellor.
-The Faculty Hearing Committee shall accord the parties no less than 2030 calendar days from the time the committee receives a written request for a hearing to prepare their presentations.
+The parties to the hearing shall be the faculty member and an academic administrator designated by the Provost.
+The Faculty Hearing Committee shall accord the parties no less than 30 calendar days from the time the committee receives a written request for a hearing to prepare their presentations.
 The hearing committee chair may, upon either party’s written request and for good cause, extend this time by written notice to the parties.

 b.
-To the extent allowed by law, tThe hearing shall be closed to the public unless the faculty member and the Faculty Hearing Committee agree that it may be open.
-The parties shall have the right to counsel, to present the testimony of witnesses and other evidence, to see, hear, confront and cross-examine adverse witnesses, and to examine all documents and other adverse demonstrative evidence, and to make argument.
-Because the University has the burden of proof, the Chancellor’ designee shall first present evidence in support of the proposed disciplinary action.
-The Chancellor’s designee must demonstrate, by a preponderance of the evidence, that there is adequate cause for the proposed disciplinary action.
+The hearing shall be closed to the public unless the faculty member and the Faculty Hearing Committee agree that it may be open.
+The parties shall have the right to counsel, to present the testimony of witnesses and other evidence, to confront and cross-examine adverse witnesses, to examine all documents and other adverse demonstrative evidence, and to make argument.
 A written transcript of all proceedings shall be kept.
 Upon request, a copy thereof shall be furnished to the faculty member at the institution's expense.

 c.
-The chief academic officer, or designee, and/or counsel, may participate in the hearing to present testimony of witnesses and other evidence, to cross-examine witnesses, to examine all documents and other evidence, and to make argument.cd.
+The chief academic officer, or designee, and/or counsel, may participate in the hearing to present testimony of witnesses and other evidence, to cross-examine witnesses, to examine all documents and other evidence, and to make argument.

+d.
 In reaching decisions on which the written recommendations to the Chancellor shall be based, the committee shall consider only the evidence presented at the hearing and such written and oral arguments as the committee, in its discretion, may allow.
 The University has the burden of proof.
 In evaluating the evidence, the committee shall use the standard of “clear and convincing: evidence in determining whether the institution has met its burden of showing that permissible grounds for serious sanction exist and are the basis for the recommended action.
-The committee shall make its written recommendation to the Chancellor within 1014 calendar days after its hearing concludes or after the full transcript is received, whichever is later.
-The written recommendation shall include findings of fact that support the recommendation.
+The committee shall make its written recommendation to the Chancellor within 14 calendar days after its hearing concludes or after the full transcript is received, whichever is later.